Sydney-Informatics-Hub/RNASeq-DE/README.md

 The RNASeq-DE workflow pre-processes RNA sequencing data for differential expression (raw FASTQ to counts) on the __National Compute Infrastructure, Gadi__.
 In summary, the steps of this workflow include:

 0. __Set up__
-1. __Raw FASTQ QC__: FastQC and MultiQC to obtain quality reports on raw fastq files
+1. __QC of raw FASTQs__: FastQC and MultiQC to obtain quality reports on raw fastq files
 2. __Trim raw FASTQs__: BBduk trim to trim 3' adapters and poly A tails
-3. __Trimmed FASTQ QC__: FastQC and MultiQC to obtain quality reports on trimmed fastq files
+3. __QC of trimmed FASTQs__: FastQC and MultiQC to obtain quality reports on trimmed fastq files
 4. __Mapping__: STAR for spliced aware alignment of RNA sequencing reads (FASTQ) to a reference genome
    * Prepare reference: STAR indexing for a given reference genome and corresponding annotation file
    * Outputs include: BAM per sample at batch level, unmapped reads (as paired reads), alignment stats